digbmc/germantown-y/docs/Floorplan-map.md

 To get the coordinates of a specific room, use an image mapping tool like [Image Map Generator](https://www.image-map.net/).
 Follow these steps to find the coordinates:

-1. **Get the Same Image**: Use the same image as the one in the floor plan map.
-Ensure the image is identical in size to the one currently used.
-The images are located in the `objects` folder and named `basement.png`, `floor1.png`, `floor2.png`, `floor3.png`, and `floor4.png`.
+1. **Use the Same Image**: Use the same image that is being used as the base map.
+The images are located in the `objects` folder and named `basement.jpg`, `floor1.png`, `floor2.png`, `floor3.png`, and `floor4.png`.
+2. **Identify Origin Point**: Identify where's the origin point in the tool you are using.
+One way to do so is to check the coordinates at every corner of the image until you find a [0,0] coordinates.
+This would indicate your origin point.
+If, for example you found the [0,0] coordinates at the top left corner, then this tool uses the top left corner as its origin point.
-2. **Download and Prepare the Image**: Download the image.
-If using the Image Map Generator, its origin point is at the top-right corner.
-You will need to flip the image horizontally.
+***Tip:** If you are using the Image Map Generator, its origin point is at the top-left corner.*
-3. **Upload the Image**: Upload the prepared image to the Image Map Generator.
+3. **Prepare and Upload the Image**: Depending on the origin point, you may have to prepare your images in some way.
+If the origin point in your chosen tool is the bottom-left corner or can be set to be the bottom-left, you will not need to do anything in your images.
+If it is any other origin point, you will have to flip the image either horizontally or vertically  depending on the location of the origin point to match the Leaflet start point to the tool one by manipulating the image itself.
+Upload the prepared image to the Image Map Generator.
+***Tip:** If you're using the Image Map Generator, flip the image horizontally*
 4. **Draw the Polygon**: Select 'Poly' under the 'shape' tab to draw a polygon.
-Click to create each point around your room.
+Click to create each point that makes up the corners of your room.
 To add more polygons, click 'Add New Area' and draw additional shapes.
-5. **Show Coordinates**: Once you have drawn the polygons, click 'Show me the code'.
+8. **Show Coordinates**: Once you have drawn the polygons, click 'Show me the code'.
-6. **Extract Coordinates**: The code box will display `coords` properties with x and y coordinates for each point.
+9. **Extract Coordinates**: The code box will display `coords` property with x and y coordinates for each point.
 Convert these to `[y, x]` pairs.
-    - For example, if the coordinates are `coords="15,82,190,13,220,87,222,221,14,221"`, convert them to `[82,15], [13,190], [87,220], [221,222], [221,14]`.
+    - For example, if the coordinates are `coords="15,82,190,13,220,87,222,221,14,221"`, they convert into `[82,15], [13,190], [87,220], [221,222], [221,14]`.

-## Adding Pictures
+## Adding Pictures to Rooms

-To add pictures to the sidebar, you need to document every image you add to the site.
+To add pictures to the sidebar, you need to add the image to the website's general archives.
 Follow these steps:

 1. **Add Image to Metadata**: Navigate to the metadata documentation and follow the steps there to add your image and information about it to the metadata CSV.
-2. **Match objectid**: Ensure you input the exact same `objectid` for the image in the metadata CSV as you use in the `floorplans.csv`.
+2. **Match objectid**: Input the exact same `objectid` you used for the image you added in the `germantown-y-metadata.csv` into `floorplans.csv`.

-## Editing Floor Descriptions

-To edit the description of each floor, follow these steps:

-1. Navigate to the `floorplans.csv` file located in the `_data` folder.
-2. Find the floor description tab and update the title and description for each floor.

 ## Advanced